nidhirastogi/nidhirastogi.github.io/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
+    - Principal Investigator
-    - MS Researchers
-    - MS Thesis
     - Ph.D.
 Students
+    - MS Thesis
+    - MS Researchers
+    - Collaborators
     - Alumni
     - Alumni from RPI
-    - Collaborators

 design:
   show_interests: false
   show_role: true